Find a Lender-Approved Local Conveyancer in Longlands

 • Preston Mellor Harrison, 30 High Street, Chislehurst, Kent, BR7 5AS

-Commercial Conveyancing solicitors in Longlands regulated by the SRA
+Domestic Licensed Conveyancers in Longlands regulated by the CLC

 Planning law solicitors in Longlands regulated by the Solicitors Regulation Authority

-The list below is a non-comprehensive list of solicitors in Longlands with expertise in planning law.
-This should include advice on planning applications and appeals
+The list below is a non-comprehensive list of solicitors in Longlands specialising in planning law.
+The solicitors can give expert legal advice on all aspects of planning, including development on contaminated land

 • Hadfield & Co, 1 Central Avenue, Welling, Kent, DA16 3AX